AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 ## The naming of cats

 The `AvailTC Name [Name] [(OccName, Name)]` constructor of `AvailInfo` represents a type and its pieces that are in scope.
-Record fields are now stored in a separate list (the third argument), along with their selectors (TODO replace with dfun names).
+Record fields are now stored in a separate list (the third argument), along with their selectors.
 The `IEThingWith name [name] [OccName]` constructor of `IE`, which represents a thing that can be imported or exported, only stores the field labels. **SLPJ** Whoa!
 Why should we duplicate this info.
 My gut feel is that the selector should not appear in the second argument. **AMG** Does this sound better now?
 It's helpful if `gresFromAvail` need not do lookups (it is called by the desugarer).

 The `Parent` type has an extra constructor `FldParent Name OccName` that stores the parent `Name` and the field `OccName`.
 The `GlobalRdrElt` (`GRE`) for a field stores the selector name directly, and uses the `FldParent` constructor to store the field.
 Thus a field `foo` of type `T` gives rise this entry in the `GlobalRdrEnv`: